The recurring arch element is prominent throughout the home (Photo: The Space Storyteller)

-Juxtaposing the modern design elements and classic detailing, modern classic homes are anything but stuffy as these five Malaysian homes elegantly demonstrates
+Juxtaposing modern design elements and classic detailing, modern classic homes are anything but stuffy, as these ten Malaysian homes elegantly demonstrate

 1. A penthouse for a fashion icon in Kuala Lumpur